1. What is a Foreign LLC in Alaska?

 .

-- Maintaining an office, warehouse, or physical location in Alaska
+- Maintaining an office, warehouse, storefront, or other physical place of business in Alaska

-- Owning or leasing real estate or other significant property in Alaska
+- Owning, leasing, or operating income-producing real estate located in Alaska

-- Alaska Registered Agent with a physical Alaska street address
+- Alaska Registered Agent with a physical street address in Alaska

 - Principal office address and mailing address